NeuZeta/android_jetpack_masterclass_java/README.md

         viewModel = ViewModelProviders.of(this).get(ListViewModel.class);
 ```
 _This way, every time we create the fragment (this), the ViewModel will handle it the updated data, and we will NOT instanciate a new ViewModel, sine it has an independent lifecycle_

+### Retrofit

+- Third party library
+- Facilitates retrieving data from an API
+- Works with JSON, XML, and others
+- Works well with RxJava

+#### Components

+- POJO class (Plain Old Java Object)
+- API Interface
+  - Specifies the endpoints used
+  - Defines methods
+  - @GET, @POST, @PUT, ...
+- Service Class
+  - Specifies the Base URL
+  - Any required factory methods

+### Glide

+- Third party library
+- Image Loading and caching:
+_Create a Glide Object, give it an URL, Give it an ImageView reference -> It will load the image while doing the processing and the network communication on the **background thread**_
+- Provides image resize and display options

+#### Glide v.4

+- It works with a Generated API
+- You must create a class that extends AppGlideModule and has the annotation @GlideModule
+- Glide's generated API can be extended by both Applications and Libraries.
+ - You must generate a class with the annotation @GlideExtension.
+ - Its methods must be _static_ and to be annotated with @GlideOption

+ ### Room

+ - **Abstraction layer over SQL**
+ It allows us to store info on a local device in a DB while providing some Object Oriented functionality.
+ We don't need to manage the connection or inserting objects manually into tables.

+ - **Easily store objects in a DataBase**

+ - **Generated Classes**
+ It creates the classes that we need based on the **entities** that we provide.
+It does it at compile time.

+ - **Compile time checks**
+It makes sure we don't write any queries that are incompatible with the database functionality.

+- **Database migration functionality**

+- **Unit Testing functionality**

+- **Database access on background thread**
+We access the DB asyncronously.
+Android doesn't allow asyncronous communication on the main thread.
+Room provides methods to do that either through _RxJava_ or using _Coroutines_.

+#### Setup

+- @Entity: POJO that stores some info.
+Room will transform this into a table.

+- @Dao (Data Access Object): It is an Interface.
+It is the object that provides the functionality (insert, update, ...)

+- @Database: It is the class that's going to create the database

+#### Queries

+- Checked at compile time:
+@Insert
+@Update
+@Delete
+@Query

+- Not checked at compile time:
+@RawQuery